letsencrypt/website/content/en/docs/profiles.md

 ### TLS Client Authentication Extended Key Usage

 In addition to the above, TLS Certificates also have an ["Extended Key Usage" extension](https://datatracker.ietf.org/doc/html/rfc5280#section-4.2.1.12), which provides an extra layer of granularity to the Key Usage extension described above.
 The two most common extended key usages are TLS Server Auth (which allows the certificate to be presented by a server during a TLS handshake) and TLS Client Auth (which allows the certificate to be presented by a _client_ during a TLS handshake).
-The latter is very rare, and root programs are [moving towards](https://www.chromium.org/Home/chromium-security/root-ca-policy/moving-forward-together/#phase-out-multi-purpose-roots-from-the-chrome-root-store) requiring that the TLS Client Auth EKU be omitted from certificates.
+Support for [TLS Client Authentication is being phased out](/2025/05/14/ending-tls-client-authentication/) in 2026.

 ### Subject Key Identifier Extension